echo66/OLA-TS.js/README.md

 TODO

-# NOTES
+# Notes

-Audio quality, in OLA-TS.js, is strongly dependent on (1) frame size and (2) the overlapping factor.
-For small frame sizes (=< 2048) and songs with harmonic structures like voices, there will be modulation in the output.
+* Audio quality, in OLA-TS.js, is strongly dependent on (1) frame size and (2) the overlapping factor.
+For small frame sizes (=< 2048) and songs with harmonic structures like voices, there will be modulation in the output, which can be minimized with careful management of the overlapping factor (overlap_fn) and window exponent (beta_fn).
+For large frame sizes (>= 4096), the modulation becomes less perceivable.

+* This time stretcher is recommended for applications that need a cheap solution for time stretching while maintaining good quality for harmonic structures and do not require very fast manipulation of the time stretch factor.

+This

-# Note
+# Roadmap

-I'm still trying to understand why this works so "well" for 4096 samples.
-In fact, I developed this as the result of making a mistake with the basic Overlap and Add algorithm.
+* Formal analysis of the algorithm.